EnterpriseDB/repmgr/autofailover_quick_setup.rst

 A witness-repmgrd is installed in a third server where it uses a PostgreSQL cluster to communicate with other repmgrd daemons.

-1. Install PostgreSQL in all the servers involved (including the server used for witness)
+1. Install PostgreSQL in all the servers involved (including the witness server)

-2. Install repmgr in all the servers involved (including the server used for witness)
+2. Install repmgr in all the servers involved (including the witness server)

 3. Configure the Master PostreSQL

 4. Clone the Master to the Standby using "repmgr standby clone" command

-5. Configure repmgr in all the servers involved (including the server used for witness)
+5. Configure repmgr in all the servers involved (including the witness server)

 6. Register Master and Standby nodes